CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 Also: this should go without saying, but do not bother the official Forge community with support requests.

-# Notice

-Voldeloom contains a forked copy of some code from [FabricMC/stitch](https://github.com/fabricmc/stitch), moved into the `net.fabricmc.loom.yoinked.stitc` package.
-Stitch is licensed under the Apache License 2.0, so its license has been reproduced in `src/main/resources/STITCH_REDISTRIBUTION_NOTICE.md`.

 # Usage

 Start with this `build.gradle`.
 I would *strongly* suggest using modern tech - Java 17 and Gradle 7.6, to be specific.
-(Gradle 8 might work too, if you use version `2.2-SNAPSHOT` or later.)
+(Gradle 8 might work too, since `2.2-SNAPSHOT`.)

 ```groovy
 buildscript {